5 Slang Activities for Teaching Informal English (with Useful Vocabulary List)

 Nothing much.
 Just chillin’!

 For a native English speaker, the above exchange is easy to understand and is pretty common in everyday casual conversation.
-But for ESL students, this type of informal English might as well sound like Greek or Latin!
+But for ESL students, this type of informal English can be a challenge!

 That’s because most students are used to learning proper, textbook English like: